 There are different levels of eligibility.
 The lowest level, “Improved Pension,” offers a benefit to wartime veterans over 65 with qualifying income, but no need of help with activities of daily living (ADLs).
 Those who do require some assistance with ADLs may qualify for “Housebound” benefits.
 “Aid and Attendance” is the level of benefit available to those with the greatest need.

 Many people whose family members qualify for benefits through this program are unaware that it even exists; in 2011, over 1.7 million people were eligible for the benefit, according to the New York Times, but only 38,076 veterans and 38,685 surviving spouses were granted the benefit.

 If you have any questions about whether you or a loved one is eligible for these benefits, contact our office for a consultation.
-Our knowledgeable legal professionals are dedicated to pursuing benefits for eligible benefits and have a 100% approval rate.
+Our knowledgeable legal professionals are dedicated to pursuing benefits for eligible Ohio veterans and have a 100% approval rate.

 For more information about this practice area, or to schedule a complimentary consultation with one of our experienced staff members, we invite you to contact us now.